Lorrie Goulet

-Life and career
+Early life and education

-Lorraine Helen Goulet was born on August 17, 1925.
-Her arts studies began when at age seven she met Aimee Voorhees at the Inwood Pottery Studio in 1932 and continued working with Voorhees for four formative years.
-Shortly thereafter, her family moved to Los Angeles, California, where she continued her education.
-In 1940 she became an apprentice to Jean Rose, a ceramicist in Southern California.
+Lorraine Helen Goulet was born on August 17, 1925, in New York City.
+Her introduction to the arts began at age seven, when she met ceramicist Aimee Voorhees at the Inwood Pottery Studio in 1932.
+She studied under Voorhees for four formative years.
+Her family subsequently moved to Los Angeles, California, where she continued her education.
+In 1940, she became an apprentice to ceramicist Jean Rose in Southern California.

-In the autumn of 1943, Goulet entered Black Mountain College, North Carolina, where she studied painting and drawing with Josef Albers and weaving with Anni Albers.
-In the summer of 1944, she met Jose de Creeft, a visiting sculptor and instructor, and in November of 1944, Goulet and de Creeft were married at the Ethical Culture Society of New York [cite ].
-Two years later, they acquired a farm in Hoosick Falls, New York, where they worked part of each year until 1968.
-Goulet gave birth to artist Donna Maria de Creeft in March of 1948.
+In the autumn of 1943, Goulet enrolled at Black Mountain College in North Carolina, where she studied painting and drawing with Josef Albers and weaving with Anni Albers.
+During the summer of 1944, she met sculptor Jose de Creeft, who was serving as a visiting instructor at the college.
+The two married on November 12, 1944, at the Ethical Culture Society in New York City.
+In 1946, the couple acquired a farm in Hoosick Falls, New York, where they worked part of each year until 1968.
+Their daughter, artist Donna Maria de Creeft, was born in March 1948.